g-jgreen/documentation/content/usage/grafana.md

 # Usage

 You can use the Waylay data source you have just configured to visualize your data, please refer to the official [Grafana documentation](http://docs.grafana.org/) on [getting started](http://docs.grafana.org/guides/getting_started/) or read up on some of the Grafana [basic concepts](http://docs.grafana.org/guides/basic_concepts/).

+# GeoMap

+The GeoMap plugin is a custom map plugin developed by Waylay.
+To use this map simply add the plugin to a panel and add a resource through the 'edit' menu of the panel.
+The resource you add has to have longitude and latitude.
+Resources with the exact same latitude and longitude will be put on the same marker, just click the marker to view all the resources on that location.

+Links to Grafana template dashboards can be added to the markers.
+To add this just go to the General tab and add a 'Drilldown' link to the template dashboard. __**After this you need to go back to the metrics tab so we can add this link to the marker**__.

+Markers can be configured to have one of four colors and can contain any icon from [ionicons](http://ionicons.com/).
+Just click an icon and paste the name into the text box.

+If changes to the map don't apply immediatly just press the refresh button on the top right corner so the widget can refresh.